 Make sure your shoes fit without running at the heel.
 If your shoes rub at the heel, no amount of breaking them in will do any good at preventing blisters and pain.
 Adjust how tight your shoes are and experiment with different lacing techniques if you begin to have fit problems at the top of your foot.

 For running shoes, you need more stability.
 In this case, you do not want the softest pair of shoes you can find unlike in the case of walking and working shoes.
 Instead, look for a shoe with more stability to help prevent injury with plenty of shock absorption with some bounce to it in the midsole.

 Walking shoes are built heavier than running shoes as you do not need the same lift but also tend to have less shock absorption built-in than running shoes.
 The same principles as running apply to your walking shoes.

 On Running Cloudswift “Cloud Shoes”

 The technology in the cushioning is like no other shoe I have tried.
 There are many different styles to choose from, but don’t let that be overwhelming.
-There is a great “shoe finder” on the website, or find a local Fleet Shoes store to try get fitted.
+There is a great “” on the website, or find a local Fleet Shoes store to try get fitted.